Zippers: Uniform actions

 A {\em left order} on a group is a total order that is invariant under the (left) action of the group on itself.
-A finitely generated left orderable group acts faithfully on $\R$ by homeomorphisms; the {\em up elements} are the elements that move every point in $\R$ in the positive direction.
-A left order is {\em uniform} if (roughly speaking) the partial order generated by up elements has upper bounds on a certain scale (and a similar statement for the down elements).
-The main theorem of this section (Theorem~\ref{theorem:zippers_from_orders}) says that on any hyperbolic group, a uniform left order gives rise to a zipper.
+A countable group is left orderable if and only if it acts faithfully on $\R$ by orientation-preserving homeomorphisms.
+For such an action, the {\em up elements} of the group are the elements that move every point in $\R$ in the positive direction.
+A faithful action is {\em uniform} if (roughly speaking) the partial order generated by up elements has upper bounds on a certain scale (and a similar statement for the down elements).
+The main theorem of this section (Theorem~\ref{theorem:zippers_from_orders}) says that on any hyperbolic group, a uniform action gives rise to a zipper.